 The aim is not to give extensive, detail rich and comprehensive answers.
 It’s to give ‘quick and dirty answers’ to the most common questions a person may ask when researching the breed.

 How Long on Average Does a Golden Retriever Live?

 Is food really that important?
 Can't I just find the biggest cheapest bag?

 The food you feed your golden, most especially the first two years, is imperative.
 Goldens grow very quickly and if they are fed food with a lot of empty fillers, it can contribute to hip dysplasia and other joint problems.
-I choose to wait for the grain free foods until two years and they are out of the puppy stage, simply because other starches are used that puppies can have a hard time digesting.
+Grain Free Foods have been linked to many health issues and we avoid grain free foods.
 Below are my top 4 picks for puppy food.
 Getting a large breed puppy food is extremely important as well.
 Large breeds have different needs than toy and small breeds.
 The links below vary in price, you may need to try different foods to find the right fit for your puppy.

 Are Golden Retrievers Good With Children?